Here are some interesting Italy Facts which were chosen and researched by kids especially for kids.

 One third of all European animal species can be found in Italy.
 The country also houses half of all plant species that grow in Europe.

-There are over 4,770 endemic species in Italy, which means animal species that only exist in Italy.
+There are over 4,770 endemic species in Italy.
+Endemic means that these animal species are native and only exist in Italy.
 There are about 100 mammal species and over 500 bird species.
 Among the species that you might encounter are the unique Sardinian deer and the Corsican hare.

 There are 20 national parks in Italy and 16 Marine Reserves to ensure the protection of threatened species such as the Italian shark or the Italian wolf, the national animal.